Khireitangiri: Major festivals

-Ratha Yatra, Laxmi Puja, Kali Puja, Mahashivratri, Holi are the village's major festivals.
+Ratha Jatra, Laxmi Puja, Kali Puja, Mahasibaratri, Dol Purnima are the village's major festivals.

-A biweekly Puja, a religious ritual, is performed in front of Maa Tangaraneepat, a local goddess.
-The Puja attracts people from nearby areas and neighboring districts.
+A biweekly Puja, a religious ritual, is performed in front of Maa Tangaraneepat, the Grama Debati.
+The Puja attracts people from nearby areas and neighbouring villages.

 Transport

 The nearby National Highway 49 (also known as the Mumbai Kolkata highway AH46 or Great Eastern Highway) is one of India's busiest roads.
-It is accessible from major cities of Odisha and neighboring states.
-Bus services are available to and from Bhubaneswar, Cuttack, Rourkela, Kolkata, Ranchi, Jamshedpur, Baripada, Balasore, Bhadrak, Paradip, Sambalpur, Jharsuguda, Balangir, Angul, Talcher, Kharagpur, etc.
+It is accessible from major cities of Odisha and neighbouring states.
+Buses run through that highway.
+People can access those buses, which go to and from Bhubaneswar, Cuttack, Rourkela, Kolkata, Jamshedpur, Baripada, Balasore, Paradip, Sambalpur, Jharsuguda, Angul, Kharagpur, etc.

 Over 10 km away, Kendujhar Railway Station is the nearest railway station.
-Other major railway stations nearby are Bhubaneswar Railway Station and Rourkela Railway Station which are 211 km and 208 km away, respectively.